 Figure 12.
-Monthly averages of ambient soundscape at NFC Site A from May 2019 to 2020.
+Monthly averages of ambient soundscape at NFC site A from June to September 2021.
 Legend gives color coding by month.
 Months with an asterisk are partial recording periods.

 Figure 13.
-Long-term spectrograms using daily-averaged spectra for NFC Site A from May 2019 to 2020.
+Long-term spectrogram using daily-averaged spectra for NFC site A from June to September 2021.